 We guarantee full funding for each student for five academic years.
 Funding includes a monthly stipend, health insurance, and a full tuition waiver.
 Stipends vary based on the type of financial support each student receives.
 Types of financial support include graduate assistantships (RA/TA), fellowships, traineeships, or scholarships.
 Clinical internships are paid, so funding from the department isn't necessary in year six of the program.

-As a student at ICD, you’ll receive a brand-new MacBook Air at the start of the program.
-This laptop comes with a three-year warranty and is yours to keep when you graduate.
+As a student at ICD, you’ll receive a brand-new laptop (Dell or MacBook Air)at the start of the program that you may borrow during your PhD studies.
 You’ll receive $500 to use for professional development purposes during your time in the program.
 You'll also be eligible for $500 in travel funding annually to present at conferences.

 We have a long track record of our students securing fellowships from prestigious agencies like the National Science Foundation.
 As an ICD student, we'll work with you to find funding opportunities throughout the Ph.D. program.

 Each year, the U of M Office for Diversity in Graduate Education awards the Diversity of Views and Experience Fellowship (DOVE) to approximately 20 first-year students from underrepresented groups.
 The fellowship provides a living stipend, tuition, and subsidized health insurance for one academic year.
 If you wish to be considered for the DOVE Fellowship, please note your interest on your application.
 You must be a U.S. citizen or permanent resident to be eligible for this award.